-The Company expects that a significant portion of its future revenues will be based on one-time grants of similar non-recurring, nonexclusive, non-assignable licenses to a relatively small number of entities and their affiliates.
+While the Company added a number of patent portfolios during the periods ending June 30, 2016 and September 30, 2016, and the Company intends to move towards a recurring revenue model associated with the new, larger portfolios, the Company expects that until such transition is fully enacted that a significant portion of its revenues in the upcoming periods will be based on one-time grants of similar non-recurring, non-exclusive, non-assignable licenses to a relatively small number of entities and their affiliates.
 Further, with the expected small number of firms with which the Company enters into license agreements, and the amount and timing of such license agreements, the Company also expects that its revenues may be highly variable from one period to the next.